Causal inference for data-driven debugging and decision making in cloud computing: Conclusions

 \section{Conclusions}

-This paper assayed how causal inference can help with technological and economical problems in cloud computing.
+This paper assayed how causal inference can, in principle, help with technological and economical problems in cloud computing.
 Guided by these problems, we presented two theoretical results for approximate causal inference, and reported initial experimental results.
 The application of causal inference in this domain is, to the best of our knowledge, the first of its kind.
 We believe the potential in this area is very significant, both for applications and for methodological work.
+Problems in computing systems, which often require sophisticated interventions to bring the system closer to its ``optimum'', rarely fit the classical settings that machine learning excels at.\footnote{Note that cloud computing systems are a good example where application of data-driven methods has to be understood and optimized within highly complex socio-technical interactions and not just in isolation as was the classical focus.}

+In particular, for issues such as integration of sandbox experiments, (formally) reasoning about concepts such as causation, causal sufficiency and randomization seems crucial, and methodology which neglects this, such as classical machine learning, may be prone to errors.
+Another concept which plays an important role in causal modeling (but, of course, also in some other areas) is that of identifiability, which helps to ``critically'' reason about what can and what cannot be inferred based on the given.
+We used it for the control problem for cases that only some ``modules'' of the system vary.

-Problems in computing systems rarely fit the standard i.i.d.\ setting that machine learning excels at.
-A causal perspective with its focus on predicting the effect of interventions may be a crucial component in future developments, ideally combined with aspects of game theory and mechanism design, to extend our approach for the predictability-privacy trade-off.
+A next step would be to extend the experimtens on real cloud systems, such as the system for which a preliminary model was derived in Section \ref{debugging:sec:realistic}, and based on this, advance the approach we sketched in Section \ref{debugging:sec:deb}.
+Another future step would be to use aspects of game theory and mechanism design, to extend our approach for the predictability-privacy trade-off in Section \ref{debugging:sec:priv}.